Review of Cinderella: a Classic Cruise Experience

 Outer Decks

-M/s Viking Cinderella boasts expansive open decks, perfect for taking in the scenery and getting a breath of fresh air during the warmer months.
+M/s Viking Cinderella boasts expansive open decks, perfect for taking in the scenery and breathing fresh air during the warmer months.
 Several bars open on the deck in the summer, transforming the space into a delightful spot to enjoy a refreshing drink while basking in the views.
 While Nordic weather can often be chilly, limiting the full use of these decks year-round, ferry companies prioritize less to these outdoor areas.

 Lockers

 Lockers are a minor detail people appreciate.
-Not all passengers have a cabin if they are travelling only in the daytime.
+Not all passengers have a cabin if they travel only during the day.

 We liked...

-• Cinderella offered a range of entertainment options to keep us and other passengers engaged throughout the journey.
+- Cinderella offered various entertainment options to keep us and other passengers engaged throughout the journey.

-• There was an exciting retro charm that permeated the entire ship.
+- An exciting retro charm permeated the entire ship.

-• The ship boasted diverse restaurant selections further enhancing the onboard experience.
+- The ship boasted diverse restaurant selections, enhancing the onboard experience.

 Could Be Improved...

-While M/s Viking Cinderella had a lot to offer and it offered exciting retro quality, there were a few areas that could be improved.
+While M/s Viking Cinderella had a lot to offer and offered exciting retro quality, a few areas could be improved.

 How to Book a Ferry Ticket

-Browsing between the offerings of various ferry operators on a single route can be a daunting task.
+Browsing between the offerings of various ferry operators on a single route can be daunting.
 Our suggestion is to use Ferryscanner for an overview of different fares available via one quick search.
 Remember to follow these crucial steps when booking:

 Head to Ferryscanner and book your sail.